Library: access thousands of free magazines, newspapers and audiobooks. Click to get info

 Waltham Forest Adult Learning Service

 Trying to get a job?
-Improve your job skills or gain new ones: enrol on a free Waltham Forest Adult Learning Service summer course.
+Improve your job skills or gain new accredited qualifications by enrolling on a Waltham Forest Adult Learning Service course.

-You can also browse our jobs help page with practical tips and support for Waltham Forest residents.
+You can also browse our jobs help page which has practical tips and support for Waltham Forest residents.

 How to apply

-Enrolments for our next academic year will open later in the summer.
+Most of our courses are free or discounted depending on your circumstances.
 Our courses are open to adults aged 19 and older.
 You must also be resident in the UK for at least three years.

 South Essex College Courses